sahilbaligar0407/AutoCaptions/AutoCaptions/PROGRESSIVE_CAPTIONS_SPEC.md

 ## Conclusion

-The Progressive Builder Captions algorithm provides a robust, efficient solution for generating dynamic captions with precise timing and professional layout.
-The dual implementation approach (FFmpeg + MoviePy) ensures compatibility across different use cases and performance requirements.
+The Progressive Builder Captions algorithm provides a robust, efficient solution for generating dynamic 1-3 word captions with precise timing, professional layout, and dynamic styling.
+The MoviePy implementation ensures compatibility across different use cases and performance requirements.

-The algorithm successfully handles the complexity of overlapping subtitles, maintains consistent timing constraints, and produces visually appealing results that enhance video accessibility and user experience.
+The algorithm successfully handles the complexity of overlapping subtitles, maintains consistent timing constraints, applies dynamic styling based on content, and produces visually appealing results that enhance video accessibility and user experience.